Georg2018/FlaskBlog/README.md

 ## A Simple Example Blog Implemented by Flask

 This is a simple personal Blog that implemented by Flask web framework.
-It has some basic features of a blog like loggin, logout, follow, permission control, avatar, etc. It also has a azure blue theme.
+It has some features of a blog like loggin, logout, follow, permission control, avatar, etc. It also has a azure blue theme.

-I also sincerely hope that it would help you.

 The blog hasn't been completed yet.
 I will add more functionalities in the future.